 Welcome to the wonderful world of collagen, something we could talk about all day… But here’s the abridged version!

-There are two ways to look at collagen.
-Firstly, there is the collagen that is made in our bodies and the bodies of animals, and secondly, the collagen we can consume as a supplement.
+There are fundamentally two versions of collagen - firstly, there is the collagen that is made in, and found throughout, our bodies and the bodies of animals.

 - Collagen in our bodies

 - What happens as your body’s natural collagen production levels decrease?